ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 $ npm start
 ```

-Open browser at http://localhost:3000/ , everything is going fine when you see `Welcome to React`.
+Open browser at http://localhost:3000/, it renders a header saying "Welcome to React" on the page.

 ## Import antd